This feature allows you to view your educational path, if you enrolled in previous years

 4. Communication skills

 Students' achievement of learning outcomes is demonstrated by the ability to analyze and critically discuss molecular and cellular mechanisms that contribute to human disease.
-Students’ evaluation is based by oral exam and the final score represents the sum of the two modules of the course.
-The overall knowledge of students is verified and students obtain their evaluation from grade 18 to grade 30.
+Students’ evaluation is based on an oral exam and the final score represents the sum of the two modules of the course.
+The overall knowledge of students is verified, and students obtain their evaluation from grade 18 to grade 30.
 An exam is considered passed if the final grade is equal to or higher than 18/30.
 In the event of a full grade (30/30), the Examination Board may grant honours (lode).

 5. Learning skills